Skip to main content

 12. Return or deletion of data

-On termination of your subscription Ghugi will delete all your personal data within 30 days, except (a) audit-log records that we keep indefinitely for security, and (b) data that applicable law requires us to retain.
+On termination of your subscription Ghugi will delete the personal data we process on your behalf within 30 days, except: (a) the payslip send-history records (employee name, email, and send / delivery metadata), which we retain for up to 48 months to support payroll record-keeping, consistent with our Privacy Policy, and then delete; (b) audit-log records, which we keep for 13 months and then delete; and (c) data that applicable law requires us to retain.
 On written request made within the 30-day window, we will provide an export of your data before deletion.

 13. Liability